 But trust me when I say, it’s worth the search. 😉

 Get the members of a group

-Groups are useless on Linkedin.
+Groups are useless on LinkedIn.
 Except to be scrapped to extract members.
-Starting from a group offers several interests:
+Starting from a group offers several benefits:

 - The prospect bases are large (there are groups with several million people).

 - There are groups on every conceivable subject.

 - It is a clear sign of interest in a subject.